scottmcallister/daisify/README.md

 # Daisify

 Daisify is a shell script that can be used to easily set up [Daisy UI](https://daisyui.com/) in a new rails application.
+This includes adding the necessary javascript files, adding a theme to the main html template, and setting up custom scaffold templates that work well with Daisy UI conventions.

 ## Usage